jorgefajardom-coder/drone-packaging-simulation-unity/README.md

 ### 8. Palletizer System (`Paletizador` — `Ventosa.cs`)

-The Paletizador is a fourth suction-cup arm that operates independently from the assembly sequence.
-Once Omega transfers the completed drone to the staging zone (Stage 8), the Paletizador picks it up and places it into a box on the active cart.
+The Paletizador is a fourth arm — unlike the other three fixed articulated arms, it moves autonomously across the floor using **mecanum wheels**, allowing omnidirectional displacement to reach any cart position.
+It carries a suction-cup end effector to pick up the completed drone from the staging zone and transport it to the active cart.
 This cycle is designed to complete within the same time budget as one full assembly cycle (< 1 minute), enabling seamless parallelism.

 **Dual-cart rotation logic**:
 ```